dasap89/db2_blog/README.md

         $ python manage.py loaddaata fixtures/data.json

-* Run application or go to "How to test":
+* Run application or go to "How to use":

         $ python manage.py runserver